Can Watching Fish Improve Patient’s Nutritional Intake?

 Estimated Read Time: 4 minutes

-Have you noticed that a growing number of nursing homes are adding aquariums in their lobbies, dining rooms, and other communal areas?
+Have you noticed the growing number of nursing homes adding fish tanks in their lobbies, dining rooms, and other communal areas?

-There are many reasons why nursing homes have fish tanks, like relaxation, interaction, and improved sleep.
+There are several reasons why nursing homes have fish tanks, like relaxation, interaction, and improved sleep.

 How does this happen?
 And how can you experience this in your nursing home?